DavidGugea/Crafting-Test-Driven-Software-with-Python/README.md

 Sometimes, smoke tests are a dedicated set of tests explicitly written for that purpose, but an alternative is to select a set of other tests that we know exercise the most meaningful parts of our system and "tag" them as smoke tests

+---
+---

+# Section 2: PyTest for Python Testing

+---
+---

+# 5. Introduction to PyTest

+\-